Kosta Bajić

-Kosta Bajić (Serbian Cyrillic: Коста Бајић; born 7 September 1989, in Novi Sad) is a Serbian football striker who plays for Bratstvo Gračanica in the First League of the Federation of Bosnia and Herzegovina.
+Kosta Bajić (Serbian Cyrillic: Коста Бајић; born 7 September 1989) is a Serbian professional footballer who plays as a striker.

 Club career

 Early career

 He passed through all categories of Vojvodina.
 Later, he played for the lower-ranked clubs, where he was a very effective.
 In summer of 2013, he signed for Jagodina, together with Aleksandar Pešić.
 He debut for Jagodina in last fixture of half-season Jelen SuperLiga versus Radnički Kragujevac.
 Coach gave a chance to him in last minutes.

 Besëlidhja Lezhë

-In January 2015, Bajić was transferred in Albania, signing a contract until the end of the season with Albanian First Division side Besëlidhja Lezhë.
+In January 2015, Bajić was transferred in Albania, signing a contract until the end of the season with Albanian First Division side KF Besëlidhja Lezhë.
 He was allocated squad number 9 and made his competitive debut with the club on 7 February in a goalless draw against Tërbuni Pukë.
 He endured a 292-minute scoreless run before scoring the first goal in his fourth appearance on 4 March, where he netted the second of the 2–0 home win against Iliria Fushë-Krujë.

 However that goal was to open the floodgates of the strikers scoring in Albanian First Division, including three strikers in April against Besa Kavajë, Kamza, and Iliria Fushë-Krujë.
 On 2 May, Bajić scored the quickest goal in Albanian First Division history, finding the net after just 36 seconds to help the team to beat Adriatiku Mamurras 1–0 in the matchday 25.

 In the penultimate week of the season Bajić scored a brace in a 5–0 home win against Veleçiku Koplik, and finished the second part of the season with 7 goal in 13 appearances.
 The team finished second in the Group A, failing to secure a spot in Albanian Superliga next season.

 Following the end of the season, Bajić agreed a contract extension, signing until June 2016.
 He started his second season with the club on strong fashion, scoring a hat-trick in matchday 3 against Besa Kavajë for a 4–0 home win, helping the team to take the lead of the league.
 He enjoyed a prolific form in the first months of the season, scoring the winner against the rivals of Kastrioti Krujë for a 2–1 win in the returning leg of 2015–16 Albanian Cup first round, as the team were eliminated by away goal rule, losing the first match 1–0.
 Back in league, Bajić scored two more in a 4–0 triumph against Adriatiku Mamurras, taking his tally up to 5 goals.